On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Abstract

 \section{Abstract}

-The explainability of deep learning models remains a significant challenge, particularly in the medical domain where interpretable outputs are critical for clinical trust and transparency.
-Path attribution methods such as Integrated Gradients rely on a baseline input representing the absence of relevant features (``missingness'').
-Commonly used baselines, such as all-zero inputs, are often semantically meaningless, especially in medical contexts where missingness can itself be informative.
-While alternative baseline choices have been explored, existing methods lack a principled approach to dynamically select baselines tailored to each input.
-In this work, we examine the notion of missingness in the medical setting, analyze its implications for baseline selection, and introduce a counterfactual-guided approach to address the limitations of conventional baselines.
-We argue that a clinically normal but input-close counterfactual represents a more accurate representation of a meaningful absence of features in medical data.
-To implement this, we use a Variational Autoencoder to generate counterfactual baselines, though our concept is generative-model-agnostic and can be applied with any suitable counterfactual method.
-We evaluate the approach on three distinct medical data sets and empirically demonstrate that counterfactual baselines yield more faithful and medically relevant attributions compared to standard baseline choices.
+The explainability of deep learning models remains a significant challenge, particularly in the medical domain where interpretable outputs are essential for clinical trust and transparency.
+Path attribution methods such as Integrated Gradients rely on a baseline that represents the absence of informative features, a notion commonly referred to as \emph{missingness}.
+Standard baselines, such as all-zero inputs, are often semantically meaningless in medical contexts, where intensity values carry clinical significance.
+In this work, we revisit the notion of missingness for medical imaging, expose the limitations of standard baselines in this setting, and formalize a stricter missingness we term \emph{semantic missingness}: a baseline must not merely lack signal, but must represent a clinically plausible state in which the disease-related features are absent.
+This formulation motivates a counterfactual-guided approach to baseline selection, in which a synthetically generated counterfactual (i.e. a clinically normal variant of the pathological input) serves as a principled and semantically meaningful reference.
+We derive theoretical guarantees showing that counterfactual baselines yield more faithful attributions than standard alternatives, and empirically validate this with two complementary counterfactual generative models, a Variational Autoencoder and a diffusion model, though the concept is model-agnostic and compatible with any suitable counterfactual method.
+Across three diverse medical datasets, counterfactual baselines produce more faithful and medically relevant attributions, outperforming standard baseline choices as well as related methods.
+Notably, we also compare against using the counterfactual directly as an explanation (an established paradigm in its own) and show that employing it as a baseline for Integrated Gradients yields superior results, thereby bridging two complementary explainability paradigms.